A Simple Approach for Visual Rearrangement: 3D Mapping and Semantic Search: Related Work

 \paragraph{Embodied 3D Scene Understanding.} Knowledge of the 3D environment is at the heart of various tasks for embodied agents, such as point navigation~\citep{anderson18}, image navigation~\citep{Batra2020ObjectNavRO,Yang2018VisualSN}, vision language navigation~\citep{Anderson2018VisionandLanguageNI,ALFRED20}, embodied question answering~\citep{gordon18,embodiedqa}, and more.
 These tasks require an agent to reason about its 3D environment.
 For example, vision language navigation~\citep{Anderson2018VisionandLanguageNI,ALFRED20} requires grounding language in an environment goal, and reasoning about where to navigate and what to modify in the environment to reach that goal.
 Reasoning about the 3D environment is especially important for the rearrangement setting, and has a rich interdisciplinary history in the robotics, vision, and reinforcement learning communities.

 \paragraph{Visual Room Rearrangement.} Rearrangement has long been one of the fundamental tasks in robotics research~\citep{BenShahar1996PracticalPP,stilman2007manipulation,king2016rearrangement,kron16,yuan2018rearrangement,amazon,labbe2020monte}.
 Typically, these methods address the challenge in the context of the state of the objects being fully observed~\citep{cosgun2011push,king2016rearrangement}, which allows for efficient and accurate planning-based solutions.
-In contrast, there has been recent interest in room rearrangement inside a realistic 3D simulator~\citep{batra2020rearrangement,RoomR,CSR} where the states of objects and the rearrangement goal are not directly observed.
-In these cases, the simulator only provides a direct visual input, and the simulated environment is relatively complex and realistic.
+In contrast, there has been recent interest in visual rearrangement~\citep{batra2020rearrangement,RoomR,DBLP:conf/rss/QureshiMPYF21,DBLP:journals/corr/abs-2202-00732,CSR} where the states of objects and the rearrangement goal are not directly observed.
+In these cases, the agent is provided a direct visual input, and the environment is relatively complex and realistic.
 This latest iteration of rearrangement shares similarity with various other challenging embodied AI tasks such as embodied navigation~\citep{anderson18,Batra2020ObjectNavRO,chaplot2020object,ALFRED20,DBLP:journals/corr/abs-2106-13948,DBLP:journals/corr/abs-2110-07342,DBLP:conf/iccv/PashevichS021,DBLP:conf/iccv/SinghBKMC21} and embodied question answering~\citep{gordon18,embodiedqa}, which require finding objects and reasoning about their state.

 \paragraph{AI2-THOR Rearrangement Challenge.} Our work builds on the latest rearrangement methods and demonstrates how building accurate voxel-based semantic maps can produce significant gains.
 We focus on the AI2-THOR Rearrangement Challenge~\citep{RoomR}, which uses AI2-THOR, an open-source and high-fidelity simulator used in many prior works~\citep{CSR,RoomR,ALFRED20,gordon18}.
 Prior works on this challenge have studied a variety of approaches, including end-to-end RL in \cite{RoomR}, and a planning-based approach in \cite{CSR}.
 Our approach is the first to use voxel-based semantic maps to infer what to rearrange from an experience goal as described by \cite{batra2020rearrangement}.
 Though both \cite{CSR} and our method use planning, \cite{CSR} use a graph-based continuous scene representation, and we use voxel-based semantic maps instead, which we show is more effective.